abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

+﻿# EF Core Advanced Database Migrations

+This document begins by **introducing the default structure** provided by [the application startup template](Startup-Templates/Application.md) and **discusses various scenarios** you may want to implement for your own application.

+> This document is for who want to fully understand and customize the database structure comes with [the application startup template](Startup-Templates/Application.md).
+If you simply want to create entities and manage your code first migrations, just follow [the startup tutorials](Tutorials/Index.md).

-﻿# EF Core Code First Migrations
+## About the EF Core Code First Migrations

 Entity Framework Core provides an easy to use and powerful [database migration system](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
 ABP Framework [startup templates](Startup-Templates/Index.md) take the advantage of this system to allow you to develop your application in a standard way.

-> See [its own documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) to understand the EF Core Code First Migrations and why you need to such a system.

 However, EF Core migration system is **not so good in a modular environment** where each module maintains its **own database schema** while two or more modules may **share a single database** in practical.

 Since ABP Framework cares about modularity in all aspects, it provides a **solution** to this problem.
 It is important to understand this solution if you need to **customize your database structure**.

-This document begins by **introducing the default structure** provided by [the application startup template](Startup-Templates/Application.md) and **discusses various scenarios** you may want to implement for your own application.
+> See [EF Core's own documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) to fully learn the EF Core Code First Migrations and why you need to such a system.

 ## The Default Solution & Database Configuration